• Warning Concerning Copyright Restrictions

 Requests to copy Archives and Special Collections material constitute an agreement that you will not reproduce, transfer, distribute, broadcast, publicly display, offer for sale, or otherwise use or publish any material subject to copyright, or a portion thereof, in excess of fair use, as defined by copyright law, without the express permission of the copyright holder.

 Please note that while Archives and Special Collections owns most of the materials in our collections, we usually do not own the copyright to these materials, except where it has been explicitly transferred to the University of Montana (UM).
 You are solely responsible for determining the copyright status of materials and obtaining permission to use material from the copyright holder.
-Archives and Special Collections can not provide permission to publish or distribute materials when the University of Montana is not the copyright holder.
+Archives and Special Collections cannot provide permission to publish or distribute materials when UM is not the copyright holder.

 We reserve the right to limit the number of copies made; to restrict the use of rare and valuable items; and to deny a request because of copyright regulations, privacy rights, donor-imposed regulations, or other rights related issues.